-What many people call the English Longbow was actually developed in Wales in the 12th Century.
+What is recognised as the English Longbow was actually developed in Wales in the 12th Century.
 When the English conquered Wales in the 13th Century they were very impressed with the longbow and adopted this article of war and used it effectively for about three centuries when it was outmoded by the handgun.
 In warfare against France the longbow is legendary.
 History shows that the battles of Crecy (1346), Poitiers (1356) and famously Agincourt (1415) were all won with devastating efficiency by longbow archers.

 A longbow has no sights but the archer can use one of the following: a mark on the bow limb, a rubber band on a limb or a ground marker.

-An American Flatbow is similar in one respect to a longbow in that when strung, the string does not touch any other part of the bow except the string nocks.
+An American Flatbow is sometimes referred to as a Longbow, but it cannot shoot in the same class as the English Longbow.
+It is similar in one respect to a Longbow in that when strung, the string does not touch any other part of the bow except the string nocks.
 It can be made of any material or combination of materials.
 The shape of the handle is not restricted.
 Centre shot is allowed.
 Arrows must be made from wood.
 An anchor plate on a finger tab is not allowed.

 Recurve bows, according to Archery GB, come in three categories: Freestyle, Barebow and Traditional.